 TENZIN PHUNTSOG

-Tenzin Phuntsog is an award-winning artist and filmmaker, working across moving image, narrative film, and installation.
-His practice explores themes of landscape, presence, and belonging, centered in a Tibetan diasporic gaze.
-His work is recognized for its innovative use of 35mm motion picture film, in which he lenses his own projects, imbuing every frame with a singular sensibility.
-His interest in technology and its ability to transform perception, mediating the quotidian and sublime, distance and time is evident throughout his body of work.
-He is also the founder and director of the Tibet Film Archive a collection of rare and historical films shot inside Tibet before the occupation, through the early exile years.
-His personal work is informed by the archival work, and vice-versa.
-Tenzin earned his MFA in Visual Art from Columbia University in New York and a BFA in Media Art from UCLA in Los Angeles.
-His artworks are represented by Microscope Gallery in New York.
-He recently finished his first feature narrative film Next Life, executive produced by Carlos Reygadas, which world premiered at FID Marseille, winning two awards establishing him as a groundbreaking voice in contemporary art and cinema.
-He is currently in development on his second feature film Sentient Beings supported by SFFILM.
-His debut solo show at Microscope Gallery entitled Pure Land garnered praise and press in New York.
-His works have been exhibited and screened at the Berlinale, Forum Expanded, Rotterdam, FID Marseille, Microscope Gallery, The Tang Museum, Eye Filmmuseum, The Haus for Media Art Oldenburg, Seoul Media City Biennale, European Media Arts Festvival EMAF, Camden, Experimenta India, Blackstar, and the REDCAT in Los Angeles.
-He was also a Flaherty Fellow, Haus of Media Art Grant Receipient, and NARS New York Artist in Residence.
-Tenzin also served as a consultant for the Prince Claus Funds.
-He is currently based in San Francisco, and teaches at CCA.
-During the pandemic he organized free virtual workshops for artist and filmmakers called Stateless Cinema, the goal was to build community and model sustainable art practices based on the strategies and philosophical outlooks of the artists and filmmakers invited.
-These workshops were generously supported by the Guissepe Kaiser Stiftung and the Ford Fondation.
+Tenzin Phuntsog is an award-winning artist and filmmaker, he works across moving image, narrative film, and installation.
+Centered in a Tibetan diasporic gaze, his practice explores themes of landscape, presence, and belonging.
+Critics recognize his work for its innovative use of 35mm motion picture film, in which he lenses his own projects with a singular sensibility.
+Throughout his body of work, his interest in technology and its capacity to transform perception—mediating the quotidian and sublime, as well as distance and time—remains evident.
+He founded and directs the Tibet Film Archive, a collection of rare and historical films shot inside Tibet before the occupation and through the early exile years.
+This archival work informs his personal projects, and vice versa.
+Phuntsog earned his MFA in Visual Art from Columbia University in New York and his BFA in Media Art from UCLA in Los Angeles.
+Microscope Gallery in New York represents his artworks.
+He recently completed his first feature narrative film, Next Life, executive produced by Carlos Reygadas.
+The film world premiered at FID Marseille, where it won two awards and established him as a groundbreaking voice in contemporary art and cinema.
+Currently, he develops his second feature film, Sentient Beings, with support from SFFILM.
+His debut solo exhibition at Microscope Gallery, titled Pure Land, garnered praise and press in New York.
+Institutions worldwide have exhibited and screened his works, including at the Berlinale Forum Expanded, Rotterdam, FID Marseille, Microscope Gallery, The Tang Museum, Eye Filmmuseum, The Haus for Media Art Oldenburg, Seoul Media City Biennale, European Media Arts Festival EMAF, Camden, Experimenta India, Blackstar, and REDCAT in Los Angeles.
+Phuntsog has received numerous honors, such as serving as a Flaherty Fellow, Haus of Media Art Grant Recipient, and NARS New York Artist in Residence.
+He also consulted for the Prince Claus Funds.
+Based in San Francisco, he teaches at the California College of the Arts (CCA).
+During the pandemic, he organized free virtual workshops for artists and filmmakers under the banner of Stateless Cinema.
+These sessions aimed to build community and model sustainable art practices, drawing on the strategies and philosophical outlooks of invited participants.
+The Giuseppe Kaiser Stiftung and the Ford Foundation supported the workshops.

 CV Email